LouisonF/MANA/README.md

 * Filter reactions to keep only mapped reactions:
     ![Alt text](readme_figures/filter_reactions.png)
 * Right click and left click on "Copy all to cart"
-* Finally, create the network from the cart as shown below:
+* Create the network from the cart as shown below:
     ![Alt text](readme_figures/graph_from_cart.png)

-Next you will be able to remove side compounds, move nodes and map new information on the visualisation.
+Next, you will be able to remove side compounds, move nodes and map new information on the visualisation.
 More information available in MetExplore documentation (https://metexplore.toulouse.inrae.fr/metexplore-doc/index.php) and MetExploreViz documentation (https://metexplore.toulouse.inrae.fr/metexploreViz/doc/index.php)

+## Contact:
+Louison Fresnais: fresnaislouison@gmail.com
+MetExplore/MetExploreViz team: contact-metexplore@inra.fr